WordPress File and Directory Structure: A Comprehensive Guide

 By following a consistent structure, WordPress ensures that files are organized logically, making it easier to maintain and update the Content Management System.
 The structure also separates core files from site-specific content and facilitates upgrades without affecting customizations.

 WordPress files and directories are available on the web hosting server that you can access using an FTP client.
-As an alternate approach, WordPress files and directories are also accessible through the file manager in the WordPress Hosting control panel.
+As an alternate approach, WordPress files and directories are also accessible through the file manager in the WordPress control panel.

 wordpress hosting control panel